UPDATED MAR 10, 2020

 Houston’s flat — we’ve covered that.
 So, when it comes to training for races outside of Houston, runners need to get creative!
 Spotts Park is a basin-shaped park which makes it one of the best spots (pun intended) to get some hill training in.
 Plus, it’s within a close jog to both Memorial Park and Buffalo Bayou if you want to connect to the trails there after you're done getting those quads burning.

 Great for runners of all levels, this mostly-paved route just a short drive outside the 610 loop is ideal if an easy, post-work or afternoon jog is what you're after.
-Clocking in at close to 13 miles, this east-to-west trail runs along Buffalo Bayou and offers three separate areas for parking and entry along the way, so it's not hard to access, either.
+Clocking in a little over 12 miles, this east-to-west trail runs along Buffalo Bayou and offers three separate areas for parking and entry along the way, so it's not hard to access, either.
 Plus, if you want to get in a little bodyweight workout after (or during) your jaunt, there are several exercise stations throughout the park.

-When all you want to do is put your AirPods in and run and run until you can't anymore, the Brays Bayou Greenway Trail is the move.
-Part of the Bayou Greenways 2020 project, once complete, the paved trail system will traverse 35 miles past historic sites, city parks and gardens, and picturesque sights.
+When all you want to do is put your AirPods in and run and run until you can't anymore, the Brays Bayou Greenway Trail is your move.
+As part of the Bayou Greenways 2020—a project creating 150 miles of trails to Houston's major bayous—the Brays Bayou Greenway Trail traverses 35 miles past historic sites, city parks and gardens, and picturesque sights.
 Even better, the route is 10-feet wide, so there's plenty of room for fellow runners (or cyclists).